-These are a few of my favorites: chia seeds, Greek yogurt, cottage cheese, berries, chocolate protein powder, nut butter, sourdough bread, avocado, poached eggs, ghee, full-fat cheese, spinach, mushrooms, and sauerkraut.
+These are a few of my favorites: chia seeds, Greek yogurt, cottage cheese, berries, chocolate protein powder, nut butter, sourdough bread, 100% whole wheat English muffins, avocado, poached eggs, ghee, raw cheese, spinach, micro greens, mushrooms, and sauerkraut.
 I always have an assortment of these ingredients on hand for quick yet nourishing breakfasts.

 How breakfast helps balance hormones